 Consider these questions, and decide if strength training is for you:

 Why live your life in a body that’s a fraction of as powerful and strong as it could be?
 Why try to conform to a look that the media and culture tells you to look like?
 What physical and emotional limitations do you face on a daily basis?
 Does your current gym or exercise routine combat those limitations and build confidence while teaching you about yourself?

-If your answer to strength training is “yes,” our coaches at Starting Strength Online Coaching can help you reach your goals in strength and health.
+If your answer to strength training is “yes,” our coaches at Barbell Logic Online Coaching can help you reach your goals in strength and health.
 Our female coaches can empathize and relate to the challenges women face on a daily basis.
 After all, they also chose to begin the journey of barbell training.